Sulles/YOLOL_Simulator/README.md

 Could use better unit tests, see Known Issues below, needs to be fixed

 ### Integrate transpiled Python code generated from Cylon AST into Simulator through YOLOL Chips (100% complete of 100%)
-Need to link YOLOL external variables to objects in the network and allow user to modify an object's 'external variables' names

 ## Current Work In Progress (Planned for 0.1 Release) 85% Complete